stonybrook-lin539-f21/main/source/background/strings/00_basic_notation.md

 Given two $\Sigma$-strings $u$ and $v$, their **concatenation** $u \stringcat v$ is the result of "glueing" the left end of $v$ to the right end of $u$.

 ::: example
-Here are a few examples:
+Here are a few examples of concatenation:

 - $\mathit{math} \stringcat \mathit{ematics} = \mathit{mathematics}$,
 - $2000 \stringcat 18 = 200018$,